scikit-learn/enhancement_proposals/slep019/proposal.rst

 Create new Teams
 ~~~~~~~~~~~~~~~~

-**Core Triagers**
+**Core Triagers Team**

-Create a "Core Triagers" team, given commit rights as a way to circumvent
-limitations in Github's permission system's limitation (such as limited rights
-for triage such as being able to edit issues' description).
-People in this team
-should not push code on upstream nor merge PRs, but they would be trusted and
-this restriction would be socially enforced without a specific GitHub mechanism.
+Create a Core Triagers Team which would be given "Write" permissions on GitHub
+[7]_ to be able to perform triaging tasks, such as editing issues' description.

-**Recurring "Contributors Team**
+**Recurring Contributors Team**

 Create a Recurring Contributors Team on GitHub, which has no specific GitHub
-permissions, and in which we easily add people.
-The goal of this team is to
+permissions, and in which we can easily add people.

-acknowledge people's contributions, by displaying them as part of the
+The goal of this team is to acknowledge people's contributions, by displaying
-scikit-learn organization on Github [7]_ on their GitHub profile, and on the
+them as part of the scikit-learn organization on GitHub [8]_ on their GitHub
-project's website "About Us" webpage [8]_.
+profile, and on the project's website "About Us" webpage [9]_, whilst giving
+them paths for progression and responsibilities.

 **Experts Team**

 Create a Experts Team, also without specific GitHub permissions.

-Core
-developers can delegate PR approval rights to someone in this team so that the
+Core Developers can delegate PR approval rights to someone in this team so that
-PR can be merged with one approval from a Core Developer and one approval from
+the PR can be merged with one approval from a Core Developers and one approval
-the delegated expert.
+from the delegated Expert.

 Beyond Developers: Recognize all Contributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~